bitcoin-dot-org/Bitcoin.org/_includes/guide_mining.md

 protocol][].
 Stratum focuses on giving miners the minimal information they need to construct block headers on their own:

-1. The information necessary to construct a coinbase transaction paying the pool.
+1. The information necessary to construct a generation transaction paying the pool.

-2. The parts of the merkle tree which need to be re-hashed to create a new merkle root when the coinbase transaction is updated with a new extra nonce.
+2. The parts of the merkle tree which need to be re-hashed to create a new merkle root when the generation transaction is updated with a new extra nonce.
 The other parts of the merkle tree, if any, are not sent, effectively limiting the amount of data which needs to be sent to (at most) about a kilobyte at current transaction